 Courses range from the basic "introduction to computers" for those getting started, to more advanced ones for those wishing to develop their technology skills, for example using programmes like Excel and Powerpoint.
 Courses run for weekly two hour sessions over two to four weeks.

 Workshops are usually a single two-hour session on just one topic.
-Over the past year or two workshops have included…
+Workshops have included…

 · surfing the internet